Brush & Yard Waste Disposal

 - Park over yard waste piles.
 This prevents crews from picking up material and is a fire hazard.

 Brush is woody material like sticks, trimmings, or branches from trees and shrubs.
-In 2019, the City of West Allis will provide every other week collection of small amounts of resident-generated brush, up to 1.5 cubic yards, on the scheduled recycling pick-up day between March 18 (red week) and October 11 (black week).
-To find out if your collection takes place during a red or black week, you can look up your property's information in our Property Search here.
-No brush collection will be made during the holiday weeks of May 27, July 1 and September 2, 2019.
+Brush collection has concluded for 2023.
+In 2024, the City of West Allis will provide every other week collection of small amounts of resident-generated brush, up to one (1) cubic yard, on the scheduled recycling pick-up day between June 3 (red week) and October 4 (black week).
+To find out if your collection takes place during a red or black week, you can look up your property’s information in our Property Search here.
+No brush collection will be made during the holiday weeks of July 1 and September 2, 2024.

-If you have more than 1.5 cubic yards (roughly the size of an average office desk), call the Sanitation and Street Division at 414-302-8800 to arrange pick-up.
+If you have more than one (1) cubic yard, call the Sanitation and Street Division at 414-302-8800 to arrange pick-up.
 Fees will apply.

 To prepare brush for collection: